AlexChenYAOZHAGN/prog-black-assignment2/README.md

 This guide will walk you through setting up your PHP environment and running the project using XAMPP and Visual Studio Code.

+To make this fully functional:
+1. You need to place the whole project folder into XAMPP/xamppfiles/htdocs
+2. If the path after htdocs is prog-black-assignment2/index.php, then after starting the server in the browser you need to type localhost/prog-black-assignment2/index.php to see the main page and it applies to other pages as well
+3. To make the webpage fully functional in addition you need to go to Backend Client in prog-black-assignment2 folder and start index.js by type node index.js in terminal, this runs the backend client so after placing any orders backend can see the orders.
+In edition there are two links "http://127.0.0.1:3000/orders/82818421" and "http://127.0.0.1:3000/delivered/291842" the first one is for backend clients to confirm orders to make it ready to be shipped and the second one is to delete orders after confirming it is shipped.

 ## Prerequisites

 Before you begin, ensure you have the following installed: